 Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation Upstream leased assets Relevant, not yet calculated Downstream transportation and distribution Not relevant, explanation provided We are a real estate services company and do not produce goods that require transportation or distribution.
 Processing of sold products Not relevant, explanation provided We are a real estate services company and do not produce goods that are sold.
 Use of sold products Not relevant, explanation provided We are a real estate services company and do not produce goods that are sold.
-End of life treatment of sold products Not relevant, explanation provided We are a real estate services company and do not produce end of life treatment products.
-Downstream leased assets Relevant, not yet calculated We are beginning to work with tenants in our non- operationally controlled buildings to gather this data.
-Franchises Not relevant, explanation provided We are not a franchise and do not own franchises.
+End of life treatment of sold products Not relevant, explanation provided We are a real estate services company and do not produce goods that are sold.
+Downstream leased assets Relevant, not yet calculated Franchises Not relevant, explanation provided We are not a franchise and do not own franchises.
 Investments Relevant, not yet calculated Other (upstream) Not relevant, explanation provided None identified.
 Other (downstream) Not relevant, explanation None identified.